mahyarnajibi/SNIPER/README.md

 Negative chip mining results in a relative improvement in AP (please refer to the [paper](https://arxiv.org/pdf/1805.09300.pdf) for the details).
 To determine the candidate hard negative regions, SNIPER uses proposals extracted from a proposal network trained for a short training schedule.

-For the COCO dataset, we provide the pre-computed proposals.
-The following commands download the pre-computed proposals, extracts them into the default path (```data/proposals```), and trains the SNIPER detector with the default parameters:
+For COCO and Pascal VOC datasets, we provide the pre-computed proposals.
+The following commands download the pre-computed proposals, extracts them into the default path (```data/proposals```), and trains the SNIPER detector with the default parameters on the COCO dataset:
 ```
 bash download_sniper_neg_props.sh
 python main_train.py
 ```
+For training on Pascal VOC with the provided pre-computed proposals, you can run ```python main_train.py --cfg configs/faster/sniper_res101_e2e_pascal_voc.yml```.

 However, it is also possible to extract the required proposals using this repository (e.g. if you plan to train SNIPER on a new dataset).
 We provided an all-in-one script which performs all the required steps for training SNIPER with Negative Chip Mining.
 Running the following script trains a proposal network for a short cycle (i.e. 2 epochs), extract the proposals, and train the SNIPER detector with Negative Chip Mining:
 ```